canonical/microceph/docs/reference/commands/disk.rst

 ``add``
 -------

-Adds a new Ceph disk (OSD) to the cluster, alongside optional devices for write-ahead logging and database management.
+Adds one or more new Ceph disks (OSDs) to the cluster, alongside optional devices for write-ahead logging and database management.

-The command takes a parameter <spec> which is either a path to a block device such as /dev/sdb or a specification for one or more loop files.
+The command takes arguments which is either one or more paths to block devices such as /dev/sdb, or a specification for loop files.

+For block devices, add a space separated list of paths, e.g. "/dev/sda /dev/sdb ...".
+You may also add WAL and DB devices, but doing this is mutually exclusive with adding more than one OSD block device at a time.

-The specification for loop files is of the form `loop,<size>,<nr>`
+The specification for loop files is of the form loop,<size>,<nr>

-- `size` is an integer with `M`, `G`, or `T` suffixes for megabytes, gigabytes, or terabytes.
-- `nr` is the number of file-backed loop OSDs to create.
+size is an integer with M, G, or T suffixes for megabytes, gigabytes, or terabytes. nr is the number of file-backed loop OSDs to create.

-For instance, a spec of `loop,8G,3` will create 3 file-backed loop OSDs of 8GB each.
+For instance, a spec of loop,8G,3 will create 3 file-backed OSDs, 8GB each.

+Note that loop files can't be used with encryption nor WAL/DB devices.

 Usage: